 The Verb: Querer (To want)

-| Direct | ”Quero um café.” | I want a coffee. |
+| I want a coffee. | Quero um café. |

-| Natural/Polite | ”Queria um café.” | I’d like a coffee. |
+| I’d like a coffee. | Queria um café. |

 Server: “Bom dia, o que vai ser?”
+(Good morning, what’ll it be?)

 You: “Bom dia.
 Queria um café e um pastel de nata, se faz favor.”
+(Good morning.
+I’d like a coffee and a pastel de nata, please.)

 This one verb covers almost every transaction you will make.

-The Verb: Poder (To be able to)
+The Verb: Poder (Can, or “To be able to”)

 Use this when you need a favor, information, or help with something.
-It turns a direct “Can you?” into a gentle “Could you?”

-| Direct | ”Pode ajudar-me?” | Can you help me? |
+| Can you help me? | Pode ajudar-me? |

-| Polite | ”Podia ajudar-me?” | Could you help me? |
+| Could you help me? | Podia ajudar-me? |

 Let’s say you are buying tickets for a museum:

+You: “Desculpe, podia dizer-me o preço dos bilhetes?”
 (Excuse me, could you tell me the price of the tickets?)

 Receptionist: “Claro, são cinco euros.”
+(Of course, they’re 5 euros)

-The Verb: Gostar (To like) + de
+The Verb: Gostar de (To like)

 Receptionist: “Hotel Lisboa, bom dia.”

 You: “Boa tarde, gostava de reservar um quarto para a próxima semana.”
+(Good afternoon, I would like to reserve a room for next week.)

 Use ‘Gostava de’ whenever you would say “I would like to” something.

+“Eu gostava de ir ao Brasil, mas é caro.”
 (I would like to go to Brazil, but it’s expensive.)

-A Real World Clothing Store Script
+A Clothing Store Scenario

 Let’s see how these work together in a fluid conversation.
 Imagine you see a jacket in a shop window and want to try it on.